korrapati-SaiSree/cs7810-group2/delivarables/axioms.md

     * `State SubClassOf hasCity some City` <br />
         Every State must have at least one City.

-7. City → hasCityName → xsd <br />
+7. City → hasCityName → xsd:string <br />
     * `City SubClassOf hasCityName only xsd:string` <br />
         The range of the property hasCityName must be a string value.
     * `City SubClassOf hasCityName exactly 1 xsd:string` <br />